 - Cost per acquisition (CPA) – This is the average amount you spend to acquire each new customer,

 - Cost per lead (CPL) – This is the average spend required to capture a new lead, for instance, email signup,

 - Cost per click (CPC) – This is how much it costs to attract a user towards your site, regardless of if they take any action while there.

 Whichever you choose to focus on, SEO is pretty much always one of the cheapest ways to find new customers:

-In fact, the consensus is clear that SEO is one of the most cost-effective lead acquisition methods available.
+The consensus is that SEO is one of the most cost-effective lead acquisition methods.
 This is crucial since small businesses generally have limited cash, and they need to make the most of what they do have.

-Local search is more important than ever, but it’s still pretty widely misunderstood.
+Local search is more important than ever, but it’s still widely misunderstood.
 Essentially, there are two types of local searches.
-Most people understand the first but fail to take into account of the second;
+Most people understand the first but fail to take into account the second;

-- Locally modified searches – This is where the search query contains a reference to the area the user is concerned with.
+- Locally modified searches – This is where the search query references the area the user is concerned with.
 For instance, ‘hot dogs in New York’ or ‘dog groomers near me’.

 - Implicitly local searches – These search queries don’t include a local modifier.
 However, the Google algorithm infers from the context that the user is looking for something locally.
 For instance, if you enter ‘coffee shop’ or ‘dry cleaners’ into Google, this will essentially be treated the same as if you included a local modifier.

 Okay.
 So what?